okuhle2026/Common-Cyber-Threats/README.md

 4.)Difference between a threat ,a vulnerability and an attack

 Think of like a house:
 - Threat = The burglar outside.
 It’s the potential danger that wants to break in.
-Ex: Hackers, ransomware groups.
+Eg: Hackers, ransomware groups.
 - Vulnerability = The unlocked window.
 It’s the weakness in your house that makes it possible to break in.
-Ex: Weak password, unpatched software.
+Eg: Weak password, unpatched software.
 - Attack = The burglar actually climbing through the window.
 It’s the action that exploits the vulnerability.
-Ex: Stealing data, installing malware.
+Eg: Stealing data, installing malware.

 # Part B:Research
 ## Phishing